70's Cartoons: Saturday Morning Fun!

 This Hanna-Barbera Production aired on ABC from September 8, 1973 to December 22, 1973 with 16 episodes and showed the exploits of Superman, Wonder Woman, Batman and Robin and Aquaman.
 Also starring superheroes in training Wendy and Marvin with Wonder Dog, their pet.
 The trio had no super powers to speak of unless you counted Marvin's klutziness as a special power.

 In the "second" season, Wendy, Marvin and Wonder Dog were replaced with The Wonder Twins, Zan and Jayna who were shape-shifters.
 They weren't the best replacements, and in fact, I preferred Wendy and Marvin.

-Valley of the Dinosaurs
+Hanna-Barbera's Valley of the Dinosaurs

-- Produced by Hanna-Barbera and aired on CBS from September 7 – December 21, 1974.
+Produced by Hanna-Barbera and aired on CBS from September 7 – December 21, 1974.

-- The Butler family, husband John, his wife, Kim and their two children, Katie and Greg along with their dog Dipper found themselves pulled down in a whirl pool while out canoeing on the Amazon River.
+The Butler family, husband John, his wife, Kim and their two children, Katie and Greg along with their dog Dipper found themselves pulled down in a whirl pool while out canoeing on the Amazon River.
 They ended up in prehistoric times and are befriended by a caveman Gorak and his wife Gara and their son Lock and daughter Tana.

-The series has been released onto DVD and it also inspired a series of comic books from Charlton comics.
+The series has been released onto DVD and it also inspired a series of comic books from Charlton Comics.

 Uncle Croc's Block

-- Produced by Filmation and aired on ABC from September 6, 1975 to February 14, 1976.
+Produced by Filmation and aired on ABC from September 6, 1975 to February 14, 1976.
 The show started out as an hour-long venture, but was eventually cut down to 30 minutes.